csixteen/rs-bff/README.md

 ## Limitations

 There are several!
 But I'd say that one of the main limitations is that the interpreter assumes the source code to be correct.
-For instance if you have square brackets without the matching opening of closing square bracket, then you will end up with very unexpected results.
+For instance if you have square brackets without the matching opening or closing square bracket, then you will end up with very unexpected results.